-A fire pit is a great outdoor feature, one that allows you to enjoy cooler nights in the garden, alone or with friends.
+A fire pit is a great outdoor feature, one that allows you to enjoy cooler nights in the garden year round, alone or with friends.
 It’s a gathering place and the center of a party.
-There are also safety issues though, especially with more people, pets, and children around.
+There are also safety issues though, especially with more people, pets, teens, and children around.

 Keeping fire pits safe is essential for enjoying them.
 A few easy precautions and rules will ensure everyone is safe and has a good time.